teryaev/cloudliner-docs/index.md

 ### How to connect to my database or Redis instance?
 Your RDS/Elasticache/DocumentDB resources live in a private subnet.
 They cannot be access from the Internet.
 However, you can access them from the EC2 instance created by Cloudliner.
 First you need to get into your EC2 instance, [How to connect to EC2](#how-to-connect-to-ec2-instance).
+Credentials to services created by Cloudliner are stored in AWS SSM Parameter store, you can get them [here](https://us-east-1.console.aws.amazon.com/systems-manager/parameters/?region=us-east-1&tab=Table){:target="_blank"}
-Run the following command on EC2 instance to retrieve the command that pulls your services credentials and put them into your environment variables (replace cloudliner with your environment name if differs):
+Or, in case you want to pull them directly from your EC2 instance to set as environment variables, run the following command on the instance (replace cloudliner with your environment name if differs):
 ```shell
 chamber env cloudliner
 ```